george-hawkins/pololu-romi-jetbot/README.md

 It's a password protected zip file and you have to use the Zugangscode here again as the password.

 So the postage was "free" on an item that cost just US$99 but then an additional Fr.
 32.95.
 And it's odd that it's hard to reconsile how FedEx determined the actual MwSt. involved and how Die Post did it.

+TODO: work in this response from FedEx regarding the figures:

+> Shipment 495105461730 was customs cleared according to the invoice (copy attached) provided by the shipper: value US $ 99.- without any Incoterm (shipping/sales method).
+> In this case, the value for customs is: goods value US $ 99.- + freight charges Swiss Francs 19.- = CHF 120.-.
+> According to the Swiss VAT law Art 54.- freight charges are subject to import VAT